docker-library/docs/influxdb/content.md

 This mounts a local folder named `influxdb3-data` in your current working directory.
 Ensure that this directory exists and has appropriate write permissions.

-# InfluxDB v2 and v1 Docker setup
+# InfluxDB v2

-## Start InfluxDB v2
+## How to use the InfluxDB v2 Docker image

 Use the official [InfluxDB v2 Docker image](https://hub.docker.com/_/influxdb) to start an instance for development or testing.